metaskills/sprockets-blackcoffee/README.md

 # Sprockets BlackCoffee

-Yes, sometimes it may be OK to runder your CoffeeScript files using the `--bare` option.
+Yes, sometimes it may be OK to render your CoffeeScript files using the `--bare` option.
 Most notably, in test spec helper files under Jasmine.

 ### Usage